Does Aloe Vera Help With Hair Growth?

 Though it's most commonly known for its skin healing properties, the aloe vera plant has recently garnered attention for its hair growth capabilities.
 As a result, influencers and celebrities are experimenting with aloe vera juice to improve hair health and promote hair growth.
 But the results are still unfounded.

 An aloe vera plant is easy to keep at home (it rarely needs watering), and the fresh aloe vera gel from the thick leaves has been used for centuries to treat skin irritation and wounds, but can it truly impact hair growth?
-Read on to learn more about the benefits of aloe vera — plus, find out what products you should be using for thick, luscious hair.
+Read on to learn more about the benefits of aloe vera — plus, learn more about he best aloe vera hair products you should be using for shiny, healthy hair.

 The Benefits of Aloe Vera